 Louisiana Learning collaborates with several schools, high schools and organisations on long-term programs.
 It offers the opportunity to work in depth and develop content together.
 Currently Louisiana Learning is collaborating with the partners mentioned below.
 If you have proposals for interesting new common projects we would very much like to hear from you.

-Collaboration with Tate
+Collaboration with Grydemoseskolen

 REFUGEE CHILDREN AT LOUISIANA